More than 25 years into the epidemic, there is still no cure for HIV – the virus that causes AIDS – and AIDS is still fatal.

 Prevention: Our prevention workers conduct more than 1,100 hours of outreach to more than 16,000 high-risk individuals in Cumberland and York counties in one year.
 Overall, it takes about 16 contacts to get one individual to take an HIV test.

 Testing: Each year, we screen nearly 500 people for HIV through our free, weekly walk-in testing hours and other events.
-In addition to field testing, FPC offers low-barrier anonymous testing in a safe and convenient space in downtown Portland, at 1 Spring Street.
+In addition to field testing, FPC offers low-barrier anonymous testing in a safe and convenient space in downtown Portland, at The Wayne Fette HIV Testing and Prevention Office at 1 Spring Street.

 For people with HIV, testing is the first step toward protecting their health and that of their partners.
 For people who test negative, testing helps get them the information they need to stay safe.